WilSil11/microcomputer_arduinoUno/README.md

 **Please Note: This repository is work in progress!
 Changes can and _will_ occur!
 This code and documentation is a demonstration of personal projects.**

-## About

-This repository is intended for hiring managers who wish to get a deeper look at my competencies and coding style for working with [Arduino UNO R3](https://upload.wikimedia.org/wikipedia/commons/c/c9/Pinout_of_ARDUINO_Board_and_ATMega328PU.svg).
-Different tasks have been written in assembly and c languages to demonstrate range/versatility of skill set.

 ## Directory Descriptions:

 **asm folder**